 In this video, Kim creates a basic map and converts it to a filled map.

-and select the Geo > State field.
+From the Fields pane, select the Geo > State field.

 Convert the chart to a filled map.
 Notice that State is now in the Location well.
 Bing Maps uses the field in the Location well to create the map.
 The location can be a variety of valid locations: countries, states, counties, cities, zip codes or other postal codes etc. Bing Maps provides filled map shapes for locations around the world.
 Without a valid entry in the Location well, Power BI cannot create the filled map.